-In reading about the proper footwear for organ playing, we're led to believe that practicing the organ in chunky shoes is like playing the manuals in work gloves (photo); this is true, but only partially.
+In reading about the proper footwear for organ playing, we're led to believe that practicing the organ in chunky shoes is like playing the manuals wearing gloves; this is true, but only partially.

-Organists in the northern countries who must play in winter in a frigid, non-heated church building often wear thin-knitted gloves with the tips of the fingers cut out.
+Organists in the northern countries at higher latitudes who must play in winter in a frigid, non-heated building often wear thin-knitted gloves with the tips of the fingers cut out.